mapsforge/mapsforge/docs/Getting-Started-Android-App.md

 Here, however, we go through a very basic example of an app that simply displays a map rendered from a map file in the built-in render style.

+# Map file

+To run this samples app, you need a map with filename `germany.map` installed on storage.

+Preferably the `berlin.map` renamed as `germany.map` will suffice because of smaller size.

 # Hardware acceleration

 Mapsforge currently requires disabling hardware acceleration for the map view.
 This can be controlled in various levels, better described in Android [documentation](http://developer.android.com/guide/topics/graphics/hardware-accel.html#controlling).